Florida Pulmonary Embolism Lawyer

 Why aren’t pulmonary embolisms diagnosed and treated early enough?

 There is no reason for a PE to catch doctors and hospitals by surprise.
 Pulmonary embolisms present many symptoms to the trained observer, including:

 Unfortunately, these symptoms are too readily dismissed by doctors and hospital staff as an upper respiratory infection (bronchitis), or they are misdiagnosed as another condition such as emphysema, COPD or anemia.
 On the contrary, doctors and hospitals should be vigilant and alert for the presence of PE when these symptoms are present in a post-operative patient or other person at risk of PE.

 Given its serious nature, pulmonary embolism should be considered and ruled out through the differential diagnosis process whenever symptoms appear that could be signs of PE.
 Proper testing is needed to identify a PE.
 Doctors may typically order a chest x-ray or EKG, but these diagnostics do not always catch a PE.
 If the source of the symptoms has not been positively identified by these tests, it may be necessary or appropriate to order a spiral CT, which is much better at catching PE.

 Even when a spiral CT is ordered, the results may still be misread by the radiologist.
-At Freidin Brown, P.A. our Miami medical malpractice attorneys are skilled at investigating the source of hospital injuries, proving malpractice and holding all responsible parties accountable to the patients they have harmed.
+At Freidin Brown, P.A. our Florida medical malpractice lawyers are skilled at investigating the source of hospital injuries, proving malpractice and holding all responsible parties accountable to the patients they have harmed.

-If you or a loved one has suffered harm from a pulmonary embolism in a Florida hospital, contact Freidin Brown, P.A. to discuss your potential claims with an experienced and dedicated Miami medical malpractice attorney.
+If you or a loved one has suffered harm from a pulmonary embolism in a Florida hospital, contact Freidin Brown, P.A. to discuss your potential claims with an experienced and dedicated Florida medical malpractice lawyer.